alaingoldman/Truffle/README.md

   },
 };
 ```
+Please dont forget to replace the from section in this file to your ethereum address you scored from mist/electron.

 Now we just have to migrate the contract onto rinkeby.
 This is going to ask for the password you gave mist/electron.
 ```
 $ truffle migrate --network rinkeby